OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:52

-and not only for that nation but also for the scattered children of God, to bring them together and make them one.
+and not only for that nation but also for the scattered children of God, to bring them together and unite them as one.

 ## John 11:53